 Does a modem increase WiFi speeds?

 Not directly.
-Modems dictate your overall internet bandwidth from the ISP.
+Modems (or fiber ONTs) dictate your overall internet bandwidth from the ISP.
 Routers then distribute and share that bandwidth over the local WiFi network.
-So upgrading your old modem can help maximize throughput to a fast router that your devices then benefit from.
+Upgrading an older modem/ONT or router can help your network reach the speeds your plan allows.